 Planning fees and exemptions

 You can make payment for your application over the telephone via debit/credit card (01642 729377) or by cheque (made payable to Middlesbrough Council).

-You can use the calculator available via the Planning Portal to estimate the amount you'll be liable to pay in planning fees.
+You can use the Planning Portal's calculator to estimate the amount you'll be liable to pay in planning fees.
 Please note that this is only an estimate which is given based on your answers to the questions asked.

 Submitting your application